lukelavery/bundles/readme.md

 ## How to use

 This software relies on good file management practices and follows specific conventions to automate the bundling process.
-A correctly formatted example can be found in the example directory.
+A correctly formatted example can be found in the example directory at `examples/Example Bundle 1`

 #### File Structure